Language and translations

 The Asset Plan provides strategic direction on how Council cost-effectively manages the large portfolio of community assets to meet evolving community needs.

-We are developing a new Asset Plan 2025-2035 to guide how we manage community assets into the future.
+We are developing a new Asset Plan to guide how we manage community assets into the future.
 For the next 10 years, Council has a budget of $689.69 million to manage community assets.
-The plan will detail principles on how Council will use, maintain, build, acquire and dispose infrastructure assets.

 A community panel is a group of randomly selected people that generally represents the demographic makeup of a community.
 Panel members will learn and discuss topics important to the community.
 The Panel will work with Council to develop draft recommendations for the Asset Plan.